-How to Pay for a Lawyer With No Money: Three Resources
+How to Pay for a Lawyer: Top 3 Ways

 When you or a loved one need a lawyer, you might find that legal fees can be overwhelming.
-Your situation is complex and a lot is at stake — so going without the help of a professional is not an option.
+Your situation is complex and a lot is at stake, so going without the help of a professional is not an option.
 But what do you do when you don’t have the money to hire a lawyer?
-This guide walks you through how to get help paying for a lawyer so you can get the help that you need.
+This guide walks you through how to pay for a lawyer so you can get the help that you need.
 Before you start a GoFundMe for legal services, please be sure to take a look at our terms & conditions, as restrictions on crowdfunding for legal services do apply.

 How much does a lawyer cost?

 The cost of a lawyer depends on a variety of factors: